Mark is clerked primarily by Lee Johnson, Clare Sabido, Natasha Southgate and Alicia Lutumba.

 Business & Financial Crime

-The 2020 Chambers UK Bar Guide describes Mark as an “extremely sharp witted, immaculate advocate” who “has a calming influence on a case and cuts through difficult evidence.”
-Prior to taking Silk, he was a consistently ranked as a leading junior in the field of financial crime.
+The 2022 Chambers UK Bar Guide describes Mark as a “very shrewd and smooth operator” who is “extremely hard working and a great tactician.”
+He is “excellent on his feet” and “his timing is perfect.”
+Prior to taking Silk in 2019, he was a consistently ranked as a leading junior in the fields of both financial crime and general crime.

 He has significant experience defending prosecutions brought by the National Crime Agency, its previous guise as the Serious Fraud Office and HMRC, in particular allegations of tax evasion and banking and investment fraud.
 He has defended in MTIC frauds, Ponzi frauds and boiler room frauds across a wide variety of industries, including the diamond trade, the wine industry, environmental research and the construction industry in addition to frauds within financial and investment markets.